Nodes

 For User choice nodes, the NLX NLU will attempt the following (in order):

-Match the user's utterance to a value from the assigned source (custom slot, built-in slot, or data request array)
+Match the user's utterance to a value from the assigned source (custom slot, built-in slot, or Data request array)

 Ask a user for the start date of their reported service outage